paul-m/VirtualPersistAPI/spec/VirtualPersistAPI.md

 These can return JSON or CSV or LSLON specified by `?type=[whichever]`.
 (Currently only JSON is supported.)

+Example:

+	GET /api/C862D196-3972-4BA1-86FB-EEAD943A9C5E/aCategory/aKey

+This will get whatever data exists at key `aKey` in category `aCategory` for the user with UUID `C862D196-3972-4BA1-86FB-EEAD943A9C5E`.
+Substitute `POST` or `DELETE` to manage the data itself.

+Example:

+	GET /api/keys/C862D196-3972-4BA1-86FB-EEAD943A9C5E/aCategory?type=json

+This will get the list of keys for `aCategory` belonging to user `C862D196-3972-4BA1-86FB-EEAD943A9C5E` as a JSON object.

 Authorized consumers can also query, add, and remove users:

 GET, POST, and DELETE: